mmaaz60/social_distancing/README.md

 - [x] Add instructions to add custom person detector into the project

 # Collaboration
 The pull requests are welcome.
-Please email me at **mmaaz60@gmail.com** if you have any questions.
+If you have any questions, please email me at **mmaaz60@gmail.com**.